 Dr. Barksdale surgically repaired Matthew’s lung and the swelling in his brain began to subside.
 Within a month, Matthew awoke from his coma and recovered quickly, leaving the hospital June 9, 2004.

-At Children's Hospital of Pittsburgh, the multidisciplinary approach to care for Matthew included trauma, surgery and neurosurgery.
+At UPMC Children's, the multidisciplinary approach to care for Matthew included trauma, surgery, and neurosurgery.

 P. David Adelson, MD, FACS, FAAP, a pediatric neurosurgeon who also was part of the team who cared for Matthew, said the teen is expected to have a good outcome.
 Matthew suffered a traumatic brain injury, and the mortality rate for those injuries is 50 percent to 75 percent.